Now, you know what custom fields is and in the previous post, we stopped in the step “WordPress calls the

 There are several other solutions you can use such as ElasticSearch, Redis, or Algolia.com.
 You can index your data by the new structure which supports to query at the speed of light.

 So far we’ve learned how WordPress builds its database.
 Thanks to the meta tables, WordPress can expand flexibly and support many types of objects.
 And it comes with the performance issue.
 However, because of its advantages, we accept its disadvantages and have to find out ways to solve them all.
-Some ways like converting from vertical table to a horizontal one, subdivision or cache the table as the simplest and most effective ways.
+Some ways like converting from a vertical table to a horizontal one, subdivision or cache the table as the simplest and most effective ways.

 - What is Custom Fields in WordPress?